ThatCodingGuy86/OpenGL-Text/README.md

 # OpenGL-Text

-Needs the contents of the `includes` file to be in the include path.
+Needs the contents of the `includes` file to be in the include path, and `glad.c` in the source file.
 Yes, there's a massive switch statement.
 No, I'm not going to refactor that.